f102mithunysypdlcjr-pixel/BareLauncherv3/README.md

 ## Philosophy

-Every feature in BareLauncher must justify its performance cost.
+Every line of code in BareLauncher must justify its performance cost.

 - No unnecessary animations.
 - No background junk.